sueddeutsche/editron/docs/howto-work-with-editron.md

 editronInstance.destroy();
 ```

 > **Note** To destroy an editor, you have to use the editron-method `editron.destroyEditor(myEditor)`.
 This will ensure all editor bootstrapping is removed from the editor. e.g. the `update`-method is automatically registered and will continue to be called.
-So, *do not use editor.destroy()* directly or ensure `controller.destroyEditor(this)` is called on the editors `destroy`-method.
+So, *do not use editor.destroy()* directly or ensure `editron.destroyEditor(this)` is called on the editors `destroy`-method.